2026 World Cup: 5 Big Wins Nigeria Will Enjoy if FIFA Overturns DR Congo Result

 The most immediate benefit of a favourable ruling is sporting redemption.

-Nigeria’s World Cup campaign stalled after defeat to DR Congo, but FIFA siding with the NFF would revive the Super Eagles’ hopes, per BBC Sports.
+Nigeria’s World Cup campaign stalled after the defeat to DR Congo, but FIFA siding with the NFF would revive the Super Eagles’ hopes, as reported by BBC Sport.

 Instead of watching from the sidelines, Nigeria would be thrust back into the qualification race, with the possibility of advancing to the intercontinental playoff.